MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/dataverse/dataverse-plug-ins-errors.md

 ---
 title: Troubleshoot Dataverse plug-ins
-description: Contains information about errors that can occur during plug-in execution, or Dataverse errors that are related to plug-ins, and how to avoid or fix them. ms.date: 08/18/2023
+description: Contains information about errors that can occur during plug-in execution, or Dataverse errors that are related to plug-ins, and how to avoid or fix them. ms.date: 01/11/2024
-author: JimDaly
+author: divkamath
-ms.author: jdaly
+ms.author: dikamath
-ms.reviewer: jdaly
+ms.reviewer: pehecke
-manager: kvivek
 search.audienceType:
   - developer
 search.app: